Our platform is web-based.

 Why do I need to clear my cache?

 The more information saved in the cache, the slower your computer will browse the web.
-Deleting the cache data helps to troubleshoot, helps to increase the loading time of web pages, and increases the performance of your computer.
+Deleting the cache data helps to increase the loading time of web pages.
+It also increases the performance of your computer.

 If the browser doesn't load the new version of the site, even if there have been changes on the site since the last visit, the cache can cause issues with the view.

-Speakers and attendees having issues logging in or having trouble inside the studio and watching broadcasts can also clear their cache, so it reloads the page properly on their end.
+For speakers and attendees having issues logging in, having trouble inside the studio and watching broadcasts, they can also clear their cache so it reloads the page properly on their end.

 Clearing Cache in Google Chrome